phluid61/internet-drafts/file-scheme/draft.md

 * `file:/path/to/file`

-   > The ideal representation of a local file in a UNIX-like
+   > A "modern" minimal representation of a local file in a UNIX-like
      environment, with no authority field and an absolute path that begins with a slash "/".

 * `file:c:/path/to/file`

-   > The ideal representation of a local file in a DOS- or
+   > The minimal representation of a local file in a DOS- or
      Windows-based environment, with no authority field and an absolute path that begins with a drive letter.